Budget billing smooths out your utility payments to avoid seasonal spikes, but it doesn’t lower your total energy costs.

 During low-usage spring and fall months, the fund will grow.
 During high-usage summer and winter months, you will have enough cash saved up to seamlessly cover the spike.
 The major benefit here is that you earn the interest on the extra cash sitting in the account, not the utility provider.
 To do this effectively, research how to estimate appliance energy use to set a realistic monthly contribution goal for your personal fund.

-Deciding If An Average Payment Plan Is Right For You
+Deciding If A Level Payment Plan Is Right For You

 Budget billing is an excellent tool for specific types of residents but can easily become a major hassle for others.
 The ideal candidates for an average payment plan are strict budgeters, retirees living on a fixed income, and homeowners located in extreme climates prone to massive seasonal temperature swings.
 If you plan on staying in your current home for several years and rarely make major changes to your energy habits, the stress-free convenience of a fixed monthly payment far outweighs the risks of the settlement month.